Support Center

 To enable: System Settings → Privacy & Security → Accessibility → Enable BuddyBar

-Right-click the BuddyBar icon in your menu bar, then select Appearance.
-You have three options:
+Mac App: Click the BuddyBar icon in your menu bar, then select Appearance.

-• System - Follows your Mac's appearance setting (default)
+System - Follows your computer's appearance setting (default)

 Right-click the BuddyBar icon in your menu bar, then check "Launch at Login".